rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - If input / parameter is using XML, test for XXE Injection.
 - If input / parameter is calling another URL, test for SSRF.
 - If input / parameter accepts what looks like an OS command or value for an OS command, test for Command Injection.
-- If input / parameter accepts a filename or directory, test for LFI.
+- If input / parameter accepts a filename or directory, test for LFI/RFI.
 - If input / parameter includes `/login?next=` of any sort, test for Open Redirection.
 ### File Uploads
 - Fuzz the file upload functionality for file size limit and whitelisted/ blacklisted extensions and file types.